 The Department of Curriculum and Instruction's Middle Level Education Division offers an Iowa Middle School Endorsement-only option.
-Collaboration between the Departments of Curriculum and Instruction and Educational Psychology and Foundations allows UNI to offer a Middle School Endorsement.
+Collaboration between the departments of curriculum and instruction and educational psychology, foundations and leadership studies allows UNI to offer a Middle School Endorsement.
 The endorsement allows teachers to become more marketable by adding additional 5-8 teaching credentials for a minimum two core subject areas.

 Choose Subject Areas